Meet Our Board

 Christine has volunteered in her local community for numerous years and understands the difficulties people have to meet Service Provider Criteria to receive the support required and then have to wait for services to commence.

 Janine is the owner and operator of Peekaboo Dogs.
-They specialise in Mobile and Salon Dog Grooming services and Doggy Day Care as well as being very heavily involved in rescuing and rehoming stray and abused dogs.
+They specialise in Mobile and Salon Dog Grooming services, Doggy Day Care and Dog Food and treats.
+Janine is also the Founder of Peekaboo Rescue & Community Support Inc., a volunteer-based animal rescue and rehoming charity in the Peel region.

 Janine attended Business College where she obtained a distinction in computing and a Certificate of Business Management.
 She then later attended TAFE and obtained a Certificate in Media and Advertising.
 After going on to complete her Diploma in Swimming Training she taught with The Rainbow Club, a Queensland founded program which catered for children and adults with mental health, physical and intellectual disabilities.

-At Peekaboo she currently employs a young man with mild disabilities where he's very competent in his dog handling role and a committed employee.
+At Peekaboo she currently employs two young people with mild disabilities.
+Both are very competent in their dog handling roles and are committed employees.
 Janine is very passionate about dogs and helping those who cannot always help themselves.

 Janine believes giving back to the community in which you live and work is a privilege, one she is passionate about.